skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 Basically using case classes for entities is recommended.
 As you know, Scala (until 2.11) has 22 limitation, so you may need to use normal classes for entities to treat tables that have more than 22 columns.

-In this case, entity should be defined like this (Skinny 0.9.21 or ScalikeJDBC 1.7.3 is required):
+In this case, entities should be defined like this (Skinny 0.9.21 or ScalikeJDBC 1.7.3 is required):

 ```java
 class LegacyData(val id: Long, val c2: String, val c3: Int, ..., val c23: Int)